dexterklui/notes/Computer/programming-paradigm.md

 ---
-title: programming paradigm
 date: 2023-09-18 (Mon)
 ---

+# programming paradigm

-# Composition Better Than Inheritance
+## Composition Better Than Inheritance

 - A YouTube video,
   [The Flaws of Inheritance](https://youtu.be/hxGOiiR9ZKg?si=sO-EC10vrYYH-US0),